lightningdevkit/lightningdevkit.org/docs/build_node.md

 // After the peer responds with an `accept_channel` message, an
 // Event.FundingGenerationReady event will be generated.

+// In the `handle_event` function created in the
-// In the background event handler thread (see "Handle LDK Events" section
+// "Initialize the `ChannelManagerPersister`" section above),
-// above), the FundingGenerationReady event should be handled like this: if (e instanceof Event.FundingGenerationReady) {
+// the FundingGenerationReady event should be handled to create a funding tx. if (e instanceof Event.FundingGenerationReady) {
 	byte[] funding_scriptpubkey = ((Event.FundingGenerationReady) e).output_script;
 	long output_value = ((Event.FundingGenerationReady) e).channel_value_satoshis;